CumulusNetworks/docs/content/cumulus-linux-42/Layer-3/Border-Gateway-Protocol-BGP.md

 The ASN is central to how BGP builds a forwarding topology.
 A BGP route advertisement carries  with it not only the ASN of the originator, but also the list of ASNs that this route advertisement passes through.
 When forwarding a route advertisement, a BGP speaker adds itself to this list.
 This list of ASNs is called the *AS path*.
 BGP uses the AS path to detect and avoid loops.

 ASNs were originally 16-bit numbers, but were later modified to be 32-bit.
-FRRouting supports both 16-bit and 32-bit ASNs, but most implementations still run with 16-bit ASNs.
+FRRouting supports both 16-bit and 32-bit ASNs, but many implementations still run with 16-bit ASNs.

 {{%notice note%}}

 In a VRF-lite deployment (where multiple independent routing tables working simultaneously on the same switch), Cumulus Linux supports multiple ASNs.

+{{%/notice%}}

+### Auto BGP

+In a two-tier leaf and spine environment, you can use *auto BGP* to generate 32-bit ASN numbers automatically so that you don't have to think about which numbers to allocate.
+Auto BGP helps build optimal ASN configurations in your data center to avoid suboptimal routing and path hunting, which occurs when you assign the wrong spine ASNs.
+Auto BGP makes no changes to standard BGP behavior or configuration.

+Auto BGP assigns private ASN numbers in the range 4200000000 through 4294967294.
+This is the private space defined in {{<exlink url="https://tools.ietf.org/html/rfc6996" text="RFC 6996">}}.
+Each leaf is assigned a random and unique value in the range 4200000001 through 4294967294.
+Each spine is assigned 4200000000; the first number in the range.
+For information about configuring auto BGP, refer to {{<link url="#Configure-BGP" text="Configure BGP">}} below.

+{{%notice note%}}

+- Cumulus Networks recommends you use auto BGP in new deployments to avoid conflicting ASNs in an existing configuration.
+- It is not necessary to use auto BGP across all switches in your configuration.
+For example, you can use auto BGP to configure one switch but allocate ASN numbers manually to other switches.
+- Auto BGP is intended for use in two-tier spine and leaf networks.
+Using auto BGP in three-tier networks with superspines might result in incorrect ASN assignments.
+- The `leaf` keyword generates the ASN based on a hash of the switch MAC address.
+The ASN assigned might change after a switch replacement.
+- Auto BGP is supported for NCLU only.

 {{%/notice%}}